michmech/plausibility/README.md

 };
 ```

-The `Comment` function makes use of an operation called `sameProp` which returns `PTrue` or `PFalse` depending on whether (1) the property the item is modified for and (2) the property he quality modifies, are compatible.
+The `Pred` function makes use of an operation called `sameProp` which returns `PTrue` or `PFalse` depending on whether (1) the property the item is modified for and (2) the property the quality modifies, are compatible.

 ```
 oper sameProp : Prop -> Prop -> PBool = \prop1,prop2 -> case <prop1, prop2> of {